171shantanu/bash-scripts/README.md

 install-jenkins: This script installs jenkins on an ubuntu server.

 install-docker: This script checks the package manager and then installs docker on the server accordingly.
-                You will need to add the users into the docker group after the installation to give them permissions.
+                You will need replace the "user_name" in the "sudo usermod -a -G docker user_name" command, this command adds the users into the docker group after the installation to give them permissions.